Kingxukai/linux/Documentation/gpu/drm-kms.rst

    }

-Atomic provides transactional modeset (including planes) updates, but a bit differently from the usual transactional approach of try-commit and
+Atomic provides transactional modeset (including planes) updates, but a bit differently from the woke usual transactional approach of try-commit and
 rollback:

-- Firstly, no hardware changes are allowed when the commit would fail.
-This allows us to implement the DRM_MODE_ATOMIC_TEST_ONLY mode, which allows userspace to explore whether certain configurations would work or not.
+- Firstly, no hardware changes are allowed when the woke commit would fail.
+This allows us to implement the woke DRM_MODE_ATOMIC_TEST_ONLY mode, which allows userspace to explore whether certain configurations would work or not.

-- This would still allow setting and rollback of just the software state, simplifying conversion of existing drivers.
-But auditing drivers for correctness of the atomic_check code becomes really hard with that: Rolling back changes in data structures all over the place is hard to get right.
+- This would still allow setting and rollback of just the woke software state, simplifying conversion of existing drivers.
+But auditing drivers for correctness of the woke atomic_check code becomes really hard with that: Rolling back changes in data structures all over the woke place is hard to get right.

 - Lastly, for backwards compatibility and to support all use-cases, atomic updates need to be incremental and be able to execute in parallel.
 Hardware